-With the way social media permeates everything these days, the bourbon boom is front and center 24-hours a day, if you want it to be.
-Like many of us, I follow several bourbon groups on a variety of social media platforms.
+With the way social media permeates everything, the bourbon boom is front and center 24 hours a day if you want it to be.
+Like many, I follow several bourbon groups on various social media platforms.
 The constant onslaught of information and opinions can be overwhelming at times.
-I’m sure I’m not the only who sees some of this stuff and says “Wait, what?”
+I’m sure I’m not the only one who sees some of this stuff and says, “Wait, what?”

 One of my least favorite things is what I like to call the “hype” formula.
 People go crazy over a bottle, which leads to other people going crazy over that bottle, and eventually, the hype gets to a level where everyone just runs out and buys that latest, must-have bottle because of the hype, and it continues.
 But how many have even tasted it?